 • Salida is a major junction point of different geologic zones in the earth's crust.
-To the north and south, we have major tectonic tensional activity that caused the creation of the Rio Grande Rift represented by the San Luis and Upper Arkansas River valleys (along with others both to the north and south) forming the rift valley.
-Salida lies at the east margin of the rift valley while Poncha Springs lies at the west margin and the Sawatch Mountains west of Poncha Springs form the west horst of the rift while the Mosquito Mountains/Arkansas Hills form the east horst of the rift valley, and north of Salida.
+To the north and south, we have major tectonic tensional activity that caused the creation of the Rio Grande Rift represented here by the San Luis and Upper Arkansas River valleys (along with others both to the north and south) forming the rift valley.
+Salida lies at the east margin of the rift valley while Poncha Springs lies closer to the west margin and the Sawatch Mountains west of Poncha Springs (that form the west horst of the rift) while the Mosquito Mountains/Arkansas Hills form the east horst of the rift just to the east and north of Salida.
 To the southeast of Salida, Hwy.
-50 turns, leaving the rift valley, and follows a NW/SE trending fault system through the east horst of the rift, a very different geology than that of the graben (rift valley).
+50 turns east, leaving the rift valley, and follows faults through the east horst of the rift, a very different geology than that of the rift valley and tops of the horsts surrounding the rift.